In This Article

-Ceramic tiles are made of clay and water baked at high temperatures in a kiln.
-The glaze formed gives these tiles their ubiquitous shine but ceramic tiles are also available in a variety of colours and patterns, all of which are somewhat earthy.
+In terms of composition, the difference between ceramic and vitrified tiles is simple.
+Ceramic tiles are made of clay and water, and are baked at high temperatures in a kiln.
+The glaze formed gives these tiles their ubiquitous shine.
+These tiles are also available in a variety of colours and patterns, all of which are somewhat earthy.

 #2: Finish and Areas of Use